abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the gesture of going forth.
 That’s what the ceremony is all about.
 In this way it really makes going forth alive and meaningful, informing all of our lives.
-It’s not only helping outside, it’s also helping us to work on our inner lives, our inner worlds, together.
-It’s our collective going forth.
+It’s not only helping outside, it’s also helping us to work on our inner lives, our inner worlds.
+In this way it is our collective going forth.

 # Our Changing Bodies